MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-findsensitiveinfo.md

     Optionally, specify a description for administrative purposes, to help you identify the scanner's profile name.

-5. For this quickstart, select just one setting: For **Policy enforcement**, select **Off**.
+5. Locate the **Policy enforcement** section, where for this quickstart, select just one setting: For **Enforce**, select **Off**.
 Then select **Save** but do not close the blade.

     The settings configure the scanner to do a one-time discovery of all files in your specified data repositories.
-This scan looks for all known sensitive information types, and doesn't require you to first configure your Azure Information Protection labels or policy settings
+This scan looks for all known sensitive information types, and doesn't require you to first configure your Azure Information Protection labels or policy settings.

 6. Now that the profile is created and saved, you're ready to return to the **Configure repositories** option to specify your local folder as the data store to be scanned.